obokhove/wetropolis20162020/feedback/README.md

 - add switch board with several cases: normal one, climate one, extra flooding one, drought one, climate and drought and let audience analyse by observation which one is on.
 Do maths and progam options in Arduino.
 - make Arduino graphs
 - make matching simulations and DA etc, with associated display.
+- Buy small houses for display in the city.
+Make/buy houses on stilts with a gangplank to higher grounds in the flood plains.